pinkertoncs/cp1-workspace/semester-2/unit-08/02-css-basics/README.md

 - CSS Units
 	- Fonts sizes should be set using the **em** unit
 	- 1em is the default font size (1em = 16px), so 2em would be twice that, etc

 ## Box model and dimensions

 ![](graphics/boxmodel.png)

-- The Css box model allows you to add
+- The CSS box model allows you to add
 	- padding - space between content and border
 	- border
 	- margin space between border and other elements